FENECON Home 20 & 30 assembly and operating instructions

 10.6.
 Activation of the app in the FEMS App Center

 After installing the hardware FEMS extension, it still needs to be activated in the App Center.
-To do this, proceed as follows.
+Proceed as follows:

 ![]() |